blackhatdigital/MyMarketplace/README.md

 	<li>Receipts</li>
 </ul>

-<h2>All welcome, fork, contribute whatever you need.
-Let's see more marketplaces out there.</h2>
+<h2>All welcome, fork, contribute whatever you need. <br />Let's see more marketplaces out there.</h2>